corda/corda/docs/source/tutorial-cordapp.rst

     Fri Jul 07 10:33:47 BST 2017>>>

-For every node except the controller, the script also creates a webserver terminal tab/window:
+For every node except the network map/notary, the script also creates a webserver terminal tab/window:

 .. sourcecode:: none